U.S. Relations With Mali

-U.S.-Mali relations have been strong for decades and have been based on shared goals of strengthening democracy and reducing poverty through economic growth.
-Except for during the 2012 crisis, the country’s democratic government has significantly reduced poverty and improved the quality of life for many Malians.
-However, Mali remained near the bottom of the Human Development Index, notably in health and education.
-Mali continues to face security challenges.
+U.S.-Mali relations have been strong for decades and have been based on shared goals of improving stability and reducing poverty through economic growth.
+Mali remains near the bottom of the Human Development Index, notably in health and education.
+Mali continues to face serious security challenges.

 U.S. Assistance to Mali

 Prior to the August 2020 coup, U.S. bilateral foreign assistance to Mali totaled more than $130 million in FY 2019 and over $135 million in FY 2020.
-More than $85 million in bilateral foreign assistance was officially requested for FY 2015.
-First and foremost, U.S. assistance to Mali seeks to support the country’s fragile peace and implementation of the June 20 peace accord.
-Key U.S. interests in Mali include promoting a stable democracy and improved governance; promoting regional security by combatting terrorists and traffickers who seek to exploit ungoverned spaces in the Sahel; reducing chronic vulnerability by improving social development and increasing sustainable livelihoods; and encouraging economic growth, opportunity and development by supporting sustainable development and increased U.S. economic investment.
-From these interests our mission goals include: 1) promoting democratic institutions, responsive governance, and respect for human rights, 2) enhancing regional security by building institutions to counter transnational threats, 3) advancing social development (particularly health and education), 4) increasing economic growth and sustainable livelihoods, and 5) promoting the U.S as a key partner to Malian stakeholders, enhancing mutual understanding, and protecting the wellbeing of U.S. citizens.
+More than $85 million in bilateral foreign assistance was officially requested for FY 2021.
+U.S. assistance to Mali seeks to support the country’s fragile peace and implementation of the June 20, 2015, peace accord.
+Key U.S. interests in Mali include promoting a stable democracy and improved governance; promoting regional security by combatting terrorists and traffickers who seek to exploit ungoverned spaces in the Sahel; reducing chronic vulnerability by improving social development and increasing sustainable livelihoods; and encouraging economic growth, opportunity, and development by supporting sustainable development and increased U.S. economic investment.
+From these interests our mission goals include: (1) promoting democratic institutions, responsive governance, and respect for human rights; (2) enhancing regional security by building institutions to counter transnational threats; (3) advancing social development (particularly health and education); (4) increasing economic growth and sustainable livelihoods; and (5) promoting the U.S. as a key partner to Malian stakeholders, enhancing mutual understanding, and protecting the wellbeing of U.S. citizens.
 Following the August 2020 coup, restrictions under section 7008 of the Department of State, Foreign Operations, and Related Programs Appropriations Act, 2020 (the Act) and similar provisions in prior-year acts, now apply to assistance that benefits the Government of Mali.

 Bilateral Economic Relations